hb9kns/webforms/README.md

-By default, version control is done in a very simple way: For each database file, an old version with the suffix `.old` is saved, and the result from `diff -e $old $new` is appended to a file with the suffix `.diff` appended.
+By default, version control is done in a very simple way: For each database file, an old version with the suffix `.old` is saved, and the result from `diff -e $new $old` is appended to a file with the suffix `.diff` .
 (For this to work, the script of course must be able to write to these files.)
+In principle, from this any old version can be reconstructed, but the is currently no automatic way provided.

+Version control can also be done with RCS or Git.
+However, for this to work, the function `dobackup` must be modified; please read the source!

-If defined, the logfile contains information about all runs of the script, including user and remote host information (beware of privacy issues!)
+If defined, the logfile contains information about all runs of the script, including user and remote host information.
+Be careful about privacy issues!

 ---